| Languages: | go to language |

 accepts etymological syllabification according to Grevisse’s “le bon

 usage.”
-A second version accepts phonetical
+A second version accepts phonetica

 hyphenation rules recommended by the leading French linguist Nina